MrSev7en/ultimate-most-advanced/README.md

 # Ultimate Most Advanced - Console Version
 🔰 A advanced console for windows users, with a lot functions.
-Of course is not finished, but i guess i wanna keep working at that.
+Of course is not finished, but I guess I wanna keep working at that.
 Coming Soon updates will come.

 ## Description
-💻 Ultimate Most Advanced or U.M.A, started when i tried to use Windows Command Prompt, to make HTTP's Request...
+💻 Ultimate Most Advanced or U.M.A, started when I tried to use Windows Command Prompt, to make HTTP's Request...
 How you thinking..
 Not worked.
-So, i created this and have a lot functions, like:
+So, I created this and have a lot functions, like:

 - Web HTTP request.
 - IP Address request.